manticoresoftware/manticoresearch/manual/Creating_an_index/Local_indexes/Plain_and_real-time_index_settings.md

 stored_fields = title, content
 ```

+<!-- example stored_fields -->

-By default when an index is defined in a configuration file, original full-text field's content is not stored, but just indexed.
-If this option is set, the field's contents will be both indexes and stored
+By default when an index is defined in a configuration file, full-text fields' original content is not stored, but just indexed.
+If this option is set, values from the fields will be both indexed and stored.

 Value: comma separated list of **full-text** fields that should be stored.
-Default is empty.

-<!-- example stored_fields -->

-A list of fields to be stored in the index.
-Optional, default is empty (do not store original field text) for [Plain mode](../../Creating_an_index/Local_indexes.md#Defining-index-schema-in-config-%28Plain mode%29), but enabled for every field for [RT mode](../../Creating_an_index/Local_indexes.md#Online-schema-management-%28RT-mode%29).
+Default is empty (i.e. does not store original field text) for [Plain mode](../../Creating_an_index/Local_indexes.md#Defining-index-schema-in-config-%28Plain mode%29), but is enabled for every field for [RT mode](../../Creating_an_index/Local_indexes.md#Online-schema-management-%28RT-mode%29) as long as it's declared as just `text`.

-By default, original document text is not stored in the index in the [Plain mode](../../Creating_an_index/Local_indexes.md#Defining-index-schema-in-config-%28Plain mode%29).
-If stored_fields option is set (or RT mode is used), the field's full text is stored in the index.
-It can be returned with search results.
+Note, in case of a real-time index the fields listed in `stored_only_fields` should be also declared as [rt_field](../../Creating_an_index/Local_indexes/Plain_and_real-time_index_settings.md#rt_field).

+Note also, that you don't need to list attributes in `stored_fields`, since their original values are stored anyway. `stored_fields` is only for full-text fields.

 See also [docstore_block_size](../../Creating_an_index/Local_indexes/Plain_and_real-time_index_settings.md#docstore_block_size), [docstore_compression](../../Creating_an_index/Local_indexes/Plain_and_real-time_index_settings.md#docstore_compression) for document storage compression options.